Aniket302/Find-it--Quick-and-Easy/README.md

 # Find-it-Quick-and-Easy
-Lost and Found website made using Django
+Lost and Found website made using Django in Python

 Copy and paste this folder into your desktop, open command prompt (windows key + x) and type the following: